Autism Spectrum Disorder

 Families often tell us that going through the autism evaluation process helped them finally make sense of years of questions, frustrations, or confusion.
 Sometimes, a diagnosis brings relief.
 Other times, it simply confirms what you already knew deep down and opens the door to better support.

-We work with families across Tampa and Florida via telehealth, as well as 42 other states!
+We work with families in Tampa and virtual in Florida, as well as all PSYPACT participating states.
 Whether you're just starting to wonder if something more is going on or you’ve already tried a few things that haven’t worked, we’re here to help.

-👉 Book a video consultation with one of our providers today.
+👉 Book a video consultation with our intake specialist today.